1950 Wisconsin Badgers football team

 The 1950 Wisconsin Badgers football team represented the University of Wisconsin in the 1950 Big Ten Conference football season.
 Led by second-year head coach Ivy Williamson, the Badgers compiled an overall record of 6–3 with a mark of 5–2 in conference play, tying for second place in the Big Ten.
-Bob Radcliffe was the team's MVP and Ken Huxhold was team's captain.
+Bob Radcliffe was the team's MVP and Ken Huxhold was team captain.